cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 - [`cy.url()`](/api/commands/url)
 - [`cy.window()`](/api/commands/window)

-If you were previously overwriting one the above commands, try adding your version as a new command using [`Cypress.Commands.add()`](api/cypress-api/custom-commands) under a different name.
+If you were previously overwriting one of the above commands, try adding your version as a new command using [`Cypress.Commands.add()`](api/cypress-api/custom-commands) under a different name.